 They get a really small monthly pension, so they have to produce anything and everything they can, either to eat themselves or to share with their neighbors.
 It is an old, harsh, and uncomfortable way of life.
 However, it’s also a quiet and uncomplicated one, too.
 Those of us hurrying from one task to another, always with an eye on the clock, struggling with the bills, look towards this kind of calmer lifestyle for our early retirement.

-The British who went traveling to Bulgaria and fell in love with the country settled in these villages without breaking the bank.
+The British who traveled to Bulgaria and fell in love with the country settled in these villages without breaking the bank.
 They breathed life back into these havens, renovating, and building houses, alongside their thankful and welcoming neighbors.

 So is traveling to Bulgaria the same as visiting Spain 30 years ago?
 Well, in my view: yes.
 However, Bulgaria is changing quicker, learning faster, and has a certain honesty about it that Spain seems to have lost along the way.
 Try traveling to Bulgaria to see for yourself: this amazing country has lots to offer to everyone!